horacephair/horacephair.github.io/index.md

 <em>October 6-9, 2017</em>
 * Basement variety show hosted by our own Dolan
 * Epic oldest-to-youngest photo including fetuses who turned out to be Isaac and Astrid!

+## XVII
+<em>October 5-8, 2018</em>
+* Apples conspired to keep themselves from us
+* The littles are getting less little.
+There was a whole kid brunch!
+* more things, oh no, what have I forgotten